 ‘A compelling detective story of the highest order’ Sunday Times

-In the 6th century AD, the Near East was divided between two great empires: the Persian and the Roman.
-A hundred years on, and one had vanished for ever, while the other was a dismembered, bleeding trunk.
-In their place, a new superpower had arisen: the empire of the Arabs.
-So profound was this upheaval that it spelled, in effect, the end of the ancient world.
+In the 6th century AD, the Near East was divided between two venerable empires: the Persian and the Roman.
+A hundred years on and one had vanished forever, while the other seemed almost finished.
+Ruling in their place were the Arabs: an upheaval so profound that it spelt, in effect, the end of the ancient world.
+In the Shadow of the Sword explores how this came about.
+Spanning from Constantinople to the Arabian desert, and starring some of the most remarkable rulers who ever lived, he tells a story vivid with drama, horror, and startling achievement.

 Reviews